epfml/disco/docs/CONTRIBUTING.md

 npm -w web-client test
 ```

+The web-client tests rely on `cypress` and the test suite is located in the `web-client/cypress` folder.

 ### Contributing to `discojs`

 If you are brought to modify the `discojs` folder have a look at [DISCOJS.md](./DISCOJS.md) which explains some of the concepts internal to the library.